 The Good News About Panic Disorder

-The current information about panic disorder is all good news.
+The current information about panic disorder is almost all good news.
 A panic disorder diagnosis is not a mystery.
 A person who starts having panic attacks can go to any emergency department, or urgent care clinic, or the neighborhood physician down the street.
-Almost any capable clinician will be able to make the diagnosis of panic disorder and start talking about treatment.
-They might refer you onward to someone more experienced in treating panic disorder, but the solution is in progress.
+Most capable physicians will be able to make the diagnosis of panic disorder and start a discussion with you about treatment options.
+They might refer you onward to someone more experienced in treating panic disorder, but at that point the solution is already in progress.

 Articles related to Panic Disorder: